isomerpages/sentosa-corp/_partner-us/Spaces for Lease.md

 <p>2.
 Upon verification of the payment, SDC will send an email containing
 the link for the retrieval of the Developer’s Packet.
 The password to the Developer’s Packet will be sent in a separate email.</p>
 <p></p>
+<p>3.
+Corrigendum No.1 was issued, and the email containing the link for
+the retrieval of the Corrigendum No. 1 will be sent to prospective Tenderers who purchased the Developer’s Packet.</p>
+<p></p>
 <p>Should you require assistance, kindly reach out to us at <a rel="noopener noreferrer nofollow" target="_blank">landleasing@sentosa.gov.sg</a>
 </p>